-Profile files can be used with -pr/--profile option in conan install and conan create commands.
+Profile files can be used with -pr/--profile option in many commands like conan install or conan create commands.

 '''

 $ conan create . demo/testing -pr=myprofile

 '''

 Profiles can be located in different folders.
 For example, the default <userhome>/.conan/profiles, and be referenced by absolute or relative path: